 CDC: What You Can Do Once You Receive Your COVID Vaccine

-More freedom to socialize and a return to routine activities are among the benefits of receiving a COVID-19 vaccine, under guidelines released March 8 by the U.S. Centers for Disease Control and Prevention.
+More freedom to socialize and a return to routine activities are among the benefits of receiving a COVID-19 vaccine, under guidelines released March 8 and updated May 13 by the U.S. Centers for Disease Control and Prevention.

 Here’s how long it takes to be fully vaccinated against COVID-19: